-- 1. The Synoptic Gospels-Matthew, Mark, and Luke.
-These contain an evangelistic message for unregenerated mankind and give a record of the same or parallel account of the life and work of Jesus, with the emphasis being upon His work. - 2.
-The Autoptic Gospel-John.
-This biography of Christ has a spiritual message for the Christian.
-The focus is upon the His words and deity.
+- 1. The Synoptic Gospels-Matthew, Mark, and Luke These contain an evangelistic message for unregenerated mankind and give a record of the same or parallel account of the life and work of Jesus, with the emphasis being upon His work. - 2.
+The Autoptic Gospel-John This biography of Christ has a spiritual message for the Christian.
+The focus is upon His words and deity.

 As one reads the Gospels, he must remember that they are not given as the books of salvation.
-Instead, they reveal the cost of salvation which was paid by Jesus on the cross.
+Instead, they reveal the cost of salvation that Jesus paid on the cross.
 In the Gospels we can find:

-- \ The birth and ministry of John the Baptist
+- The birth and ministry of John the Baptist

-- \ The birth of Jesus
+- The birth of Jesus

-- \ The life of Jesus
+- The life of Jesus

-- \ The ministry of Jesus
+- The ministry of Jesus

-- \ The calling of His disciples
+- The calling of His disciples

-- \ His miracles
+- His miracles

-- \ His sufferings
+- His sufferings

-- \ His death, burial, and resurrection
+- His death, burial, and resurrection

-- \ His ascension
+- His ascension

-Yet, we do not find any organized church structure, anyone receiving the Holy Ghost, or anyone being saved in the New Testament Church.
-The plan of salvation could only be given after the Church was purchased on Calvary.
-See Hebrews 9:16, 17, 22.
+Yet, we do not find any organized church structure, anyone receiving the Holy Ghost, or anyone being saved in the New Testament church.
+The plan of salvation could only be given after the church was purchased on Calvary.
+(See Hebrews 9:16-17, 22.)